bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     iii) Create a new BNT mnemonic for our MAIN NET, and store and secure this BNT mnemonic securely. **If you lose this mnemonic, you will lose ALL your funds.** Bluzelle is not responsible and there is no policy to "refund" anything.
 Note that this web wallet is **100% client side**.
 Your BNT mnemonic is generated on the local browser only and is never transmitted over the network.
 You are 100% responsible for storing and securing this mnemonic.

-    iv) Add a new local keypair for the account that will be the self-delegator to the validator on this node:
+    iv) Add a new local keypair for the account that will be the operator for the validator on this node:

     ```text
     blzcli keys add vuser --recover